daBatmanCoder/General/README.md

 ## License

-&copy; All right reserved to Jonathan Kandel.
+&copy; All right reserved to JK